twilio/twilio-cli-core/README.md

-# Twilio CLI Core
+# twilio-cli Core

-This module contains core functionality for the Twilio CLI.
+This module contains core functionality for the twilio-cli.

 ## Base commands

 ### BaseCommand

-The base command class for _all_ Twilio CLI commands.
-Includes support for confiuration management, logging, and output formatting.
+The base command class for _all_ twilio-cli commands.
+Includes support for configuration management, logging, and output formatting.

 ### TwilioClientCommand